 Christmas cheer evaporates with violence, net shutdown

 With Christmas around, there seems to be no cheer in the air.
-Gloom weighs down heavily with the fog and smog, the chill in the air and the violence...
+Gloom weighs down heavy with the fog and smog, the chill in the air and the violence...

 The violence that rocked across Uttar Pradesh and left Lucknow ripped apart has snatched away the festive mood.
 The shutdown of internet services in many places has left people almost paralysed in the digital age.